white78wolf/StudentsManagingSystem-VueJS/README.md

 If you need, uncomment 14 line in SMS.Domain/Concrete/StudentsContext.cs to apply database migrations.
-For editing client's bundle.js script use "npm install" command in StudentsManagingSystem directory, then enter "npm run build" or "npm run watch" commands.
+For editing client's bundle.js script use "npm install" command in StudentsManagingSystem directory, then edit script.js in StudentsManagingSystem/wwwroot/scripts, and then enter "npm run build" or "npm run watch" commands.